JoshuaEntrata/FitnessTrainer-Bot/README.md

 ## Description

-This project was inspired by AsmrProg's "**ChatGPT Bot Coding project**" and the "**One click personal trainer w/ macros prompt**" by Owen Zalenski.
+This project was inspired by AsmrProg's "**ChatGPT Bot Coding project**" and Owen Zalenski's "**One click personal trainer w/ macros prompt**".
 The goal of this project is to provide users with a custom workout plan based on their input.

 ## Technologies Used